Changes to our services for residents

 The Coroner's Office remains accessible for all other services by email or telephone during normal office hours.

-In light of the seriousness of the situation, we are asking that you limit the number of immediate family attending to as few as possible with no more than ten.
-See the funerals service page for more information.
+In light of the seriousness of the situation, we are asking that you limit the number of immediate family attending to as few as possible with no more than thirty.

 Care for children and families